storacha/www/src/pages/docs/how-to/upload.md

 You are now ready to upload using the client!
 In general, the easiest way to upload data is using the uploadFile or uploadDirectory method.

 uploadFile expects a "Blob like" input, which can be a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or [File](https://developer.mozilla.org/en-US/docs/Web/API/File) when running in a browser.
-On node.js, see the [filesFromPath](https://github.com/web3-storage/files-from-path)[library](https://github.com/web3-storage/files-from-path), which can load compatible objects from the local filesystem.
+On node.js, see the [filesFromPath library](https://github.com/web3-storage/files-from-path), which can load compatible objects from the local filesystem.
 By default, files uploaded to web3.storage will be wrapped in an IPFS directory listing.
 This preserves the original filename and makes links more human-friendly than CID strings, which look like random gibberish.

-uploadDirectory requires File-like objects instead of Blobs, as the file's name property is used to build the directory hierarchy.
+`uploadDirectory` requires File-like objects instead of Blobs, as the file's name property is used to build the directory hierarchy.

-**Tip** When uploading multiple files, give each file a unique name.
+**Tip:** When uploading multiple files, give each file a unique name.
 All the files in a `storeDirectory` request will be bundled into one content archive, and linking to the files inside is much easier if each file has a unique, human-readable name.

 You can control the directory layout and create nested directory structures by using / delimited paths in your filenames: